© SKB/Lasse Modin

 Switzerland

-In September 2022, the National Co-operative for the Disposal of Radioactive Waste (Nagra) proposed the Nördlich Lägern area as a site for a disposal facility in Switzerland.
-Like the two other sites that have most recently been shortlisted, the area has Opalinus Clay as a host rock and is located in northern Switzerland in the Zurich lowlands.
-According to Nagra, however, Nördlich Lägern is the site “with the greatest safety margins”.
-Like Germany, Switzerland has set the period under review for the deep geological disposal facility at one million years.
+In September 2022, the National Co-operative for the Disposal of Radioactive Waste (Nagra) proposed the Nördlich Lägern area as a site for a repository in Switzerland.
+The area has Opalinus Clay as a host rock and is located in northern Switzerland in the Zurich lowlands.
+According to Nagra, Nördlich Lägern is the site “with the greatest safety margins”.
+Like Germany, Switzerland has set the assessment period for the deep geological repository at one million years.

-The next step is the general licence application, which Nagra submitted to the federal authority on 19 November 2024.
-This sets out i.a. the approximate location and size of the most important structures.
-Following a review by the Swiss Federal Nuclear Safety Inspectorate (ENSI) and the Swiss Federal Nuclear Safety Commission (KNS), it will be submitted to the Federal Council and Parliament for a decision.
+In November 2024, Nagra submitted the so-called licence for the deep geological repository for radioactive waste to the Swiss Federal Office of Energy (SFOE).
+Among other things, the application sets out the approximate location and size of the main structures.
+Once it has been reviewed by the Swiss Federal Nuclear Safety Inspectorate (ENSI) and the Swiss Federal Nuclear Safety Commission (KNS), it will be submitted to the Federal Council and Parliament for a decision.
 If they approve the application, the Swiss population can call for a referendum.
 Nagra predicts that the first waste can probably be emplaced in 2050.

-Amount of waste for a disposal facility: approx. 9,300 cubic metres
+Volume of waste for a repository: approx. 9,300 cubic metres

 Intended host rock formation: Opalinus Clay